Xuanwu Lake: Description

+Ecology

+Spanning approximately 444 hectares with a 15 km shoreline, Xuanwu Lake encompasses five islets interconnected by arch bridges.
+Eutrophication became a major issue in the 1980s–2000s.
+Large-scale sediment dredging, algal bloom control, and vegetation planting efforts in 2009 and 2014 have notably improved water quality.
+Recent surveys indicate further improvement, though nutrient management remains crucial.

 Park

 Xuanwu Lake Park (玄武湖公园), once an imperial lake garden, is now a city park.
 In the spring, the pink cherry blossom trees are in bloom.
 Summer visitors experience emerald lotus leaves, flowers, and "a peaceful haven of weeping willows" followed by red maples and golden ginkgos in the fall.
 Arch bridges connect five islands.
 The "Autumn Chrysanthemum of Liang Islet" has the Lake God Temple, Wenji Pavilion, the Peony Garden, Bonsai Museum, and a fish pond.
 The "Flowers Sea of Ying Islet" is sanctuary to more than 200 rare species of birds.
 An entertainment venue, including a bandstand, is located on "Green Islet."
-The "Willows and Smokes of Huanzhou Islet" has a playground for children.
-The fifth island is the "Clouds and Mists of Ling Islet".
+Clouds and Mists of Ling Islet" has a playground for children.
+The fifth island is the "Willows and Smokes of Huanzhou Islet".

 Within the scenic park are pagodas, pavilions, tea houses, and restaurants.
 Entertainment options include boating, zoo, and an outdoor theatre.
-Key attractions include the Nuo’na tower, Lama Temple, cenotaph of Guo Pu, and the Rose Garden.
+Key attractions include the Nuo'na tower, Lama Temple, cenotaph of Guo Pu, and the Rose Garden.
 On the lake are boats and ferries.
 It is also considered the "Pearl of the Stone City".
 If desired, a visitor could stroll through the park for up to five hours.

 It is designated a National Grade AAAA Attraction.
 The City of Nanjing has identified it as one of the top five parks in the city.
 Others are Mochou Lake Park, Qingliangshan Park, Wuchaomen Park and China Gate Castle Park.

 Nanjing's Couple Park, or Qinglüyuan Xuanwu (南京情侣园), is adjacent to the western edge of Xuanwu Lake and behind the Nanjing International Exhibition Center.

+Landmarks

+Several notable historic structures occupy the five islets within Xuanwu Lake Park:

+Guopu Mound

+Guopu Mound (郭璞墩), located on Huan Isle, is a tomb mound topped by a commemorative pavilion and stone tablet honoring Jin‑dynasty scholar Guo Pu.
+The pavilion was rebuilt and inscribed in 1934.

+Lansheng Tower

+Lansheng Tower (览胜楼), originally built during the Six Dynasties and rebuilt in 1909, is a two‑storey pavilion with green glazed tiles that offers panoramic views of the lake and Purple Mountain.

+Flora and wildlife

+Xuanwu Lake Park is renowned for spring cherry blossoms on Ying Isle and Jiming Temple Road.
+In addition to pink and white varieties, rare green cherry blossoms are also present.
+Ying Isle serves as a bird sanctuary hosting over 200 species of rare birds.